-Watching this video last week inspired me to think…what would I write to 10-year-old m
+Watching this video last week inspired me to think…what would I write to 10-year-old me?

 What do I know that would be valuable to that awkward, curious, adorable, all-knees-and-elbows, bookworm?

-In true 10-year-old form, I got out my markers and giant pad of paper, sat in the middle of the floor and thought about that girl.
-Who she is now.
+In true 10-year-old form, out came the markers and giant pad of paper.
+I sat in the middle of the floor and thought about that girl: Who she is now.
 What she needs to know.
 What she’ll learn.
 What she loves.
 Who is is important and what matters?

-Sitting here in my 30′s, it’s easy to forget all of the things I have learned on this wild ride so far.
-At the same time, it’s remarkable how things have changed, and essentially stayed the same, for that awkward, adorable, all-knees-and-elbows, bookworm.
+Sitting here in my 30′s, the things I have learned on this wild ride so far are easy to discount.
+But after 24 years, it’s remarkable how things have changed, and essentially stayed the same, for that awkward, adorable, all-knees-and-elbows, bookworm.

 It has taken some time to re-calibrate after Startup Week AND Startup Weekend here in the Okanagan.
 10 days of all action, no talk had the technology and business communities hopping.
 Our friends at Accelerate Okanagan were instrumental in the week’s success, alongside the awesome people at Digital Okanagan and Creative Okanagan.